Coffeedon/about.Mastodon.Coffee/team.md

 ---
-title: mstdn.social - The Team
+title: Mastodon.Coffee - The Team
-description: A list of the mstdn.social team members and their roles.
+description: A list of the Mastodon.Coffee team members and their roles.
 permalink: /team/
 layout: default
 ---